REAL Hunger – What Causes It and How To Tame It

 100 lbs x .7g = 70g of protein.
 And 100 lbs x 1g = 100g of protein.
 Your goal would be to eat between 70g and 100g of protein per day.
 It’s okay to even go a little higher, but try to stay under 1.5 x your goal body weight in lbs.

 Not sure how to know how much protein you’re getting?
 A digital food scale is a an easy-to-use cheap tool.
 But let’s be honest, you’d rather eyeball it, and I don’t blame you!
 Luckily, your hand is a handy (haha, see what I did there?) tool for portion sizing.
-In fact, your palm represents about a 3-4 oz serving of protein.
+Your palm represents about a 3-4 oz serving of protein.
 Each ounce of lean protein is about 7-8g, so a palm amount averages to around 22g-30g of protein.
 Not bad!
 Eat at least one palm’s worth with every meal, and at least half a palm’s worth with every snack and you should be crushing your protein game.

 Protein – Check!
 What Else?